COVID-19: travel health notice for all travellers

 Avian Influenza

-Avian influenza is a viral infection that can spread quickly and easily among birds.
-In rare cases, it can infect people.
+Human cases of avian influenza have been reported in this destination.
+Avian influenza is a viral infection that can spread quickly and easily among birds and in rare cases it can infect mammals, including people.
+The risk is low for most travellers.

 Mpox (monkeypox) is a risk in this country.
 It is a viral disease that can cause serious illness in some circumstances.
 Risk is generally low for most travellers.